quomat/agda-unimath/src/foundation/products-unordered-tuples-of-types.lagda.md

     ( unordered-tuple-complement-point-type-unordered-tuple n A i) →
-  element-unordered-tuple (succ-ℕ n) A i → product-unordered-tuple-types (succ-ℕ n) A map-equiv-pr-product-unordered-tuple-types n A i f a = map-equiv (equiv-pr-product-unordered-tuple-types n A i) (pair f a)
+  element-unordered-tuple (succ-ℕ n) A i → product-unordered-tuple-types (succ-ℕ n) A map-equiv-pr-product-unordered-tuple-types n A i f a = {!!}
 ```

 ### Equivalences of products of unordered pairs of types